 “We've seen that learners’ needs have changed, and organizational needs have changed.
 Obviously, it's the same constraints.
 We need to get more people through training.
 We have less time to take staff off the floor and less time to actually do the training.
 We see that there is a need for learners to have augmented their knowledge prior to getting into the classroom,” says Amy.

-According to Amy, Certified Instructors will appreciate the Flex delivery option because it will give learners an opportunity to become familiar with key concepts and terms that are central to Nonviolent Crisis Intervention®
+According to Amy, Certified Instructors will appreciate the blended option because it will give learners an opportunity to become familiar with key concepts and terms that are central to Nonviolent Crisis Intervention®

 training before they ever set foot in the classroom.